140th Rifle Division (Soviet Union): Operation Kutuzov

 The Western and Bryansk Fronts went over to the offensive against the Oryol salient on July 12.
 On the same day Rokossovskii ordered his Front to be ready to go over to the attack on July 15.
 Apart from the 13th, his armies had emerged relatively unscathed from the defensive battle.
 70th Army, with the 19th Tank Corps, was to hold a line from Katomki to Shepelevo to Verkhnyaya Grankina to Chern using three divisions while the remaining forces were to attack from Teploe to Muravl.
 They were first to destroy the forces of 9th Army that had penetrated the Front's positions and regain the original line by the end of July 17.
 Following this, they were to continue to advance in the general direction of Oryol.
 In the first phase the 70th was to specifically cooperate with 13th and 48th Armies, as well as 16th Air Army.
+After an extensive regrouping the 140th was deployed north of Teploe.

 On the first day, in common with most of the Front, Galinin's forces only made slight gains.
 The following morning, units on his right wing defeated the German grouping in the area of Height 250 and reached the area of Gnilets.
 German resistance was stubborn, based on covering detachments of infantry and tanks (some disabled from the earlier fighting) as the main forces fell back to their July 5 jumping-off positions.
 These had been well prepared over months and the German command expected to halt the offensive here.
 At about this time the 140th was assigned to the 19th Rifle Corps.

 The commander of 9th Army, Gen. W. Model, demanded that his troops maintain these positions, but Central Front's right wing armies maintained their momentum and on July 21 broke through the line along the Ochka River before pushing onward toward Kamenets and Kromy.
 During the following 10 days the 13th and 70th Armies made a steady advance despite desperate counterattacks.
 By the end of August 1 they had reached a line from Nadezhda to Krasnikovo while continuing the march on Kromy.
 On August 4, elements of Bryansk Front's 3rd Army liberated Oryol.
 The right wing armies of Central Front took Kromy on August 6 and by the end of August 11 had reached a line from Mytskoe to outside Dmitrovsk-Orlovskii.
 This town was taken the next day, and by August 17-18 a line from Glybochka to Terekhovka to Uporoi had been reached.
 This line contained previously prepared positions in some depth (the Hagen Line), and during the following days the advance slowed considerably.
 On September 8 the 371st Artillery Regiment would be awarded the Order of the Red Banner for its successes in the Kursk fighting and following battles.